 Getting the TPN Bag Ready

 Keep your TPN solution in the refrigerator, and check the expiration date before use.
 Throw it away if it is past the date.

 To warm the solution, take it out of the refrigerator 2 to 4 hours before use.
-You can also run warm sink water over the bag.
+You can also run warm (not hot) sink water over the bag.
 DO NOT heat it up in the microwave.

 Before you use the bag, you will add special medicines or vitamins.
 After washing your hands and cleaning your surfaces:

 - Wipe the top of the cap or bottle with an antibacterial pad.

 - Remove the cover from the needle.
 Pull back the plunger to draw air into the syringe in the amount your nurse told you to use.